 Converting MRS Text to Python Function Calls

 Now it is time to start working through the code that calls the Predication Contract: the solver.
-The algorithm we’ll use was describe in the “Backtracking” conceptual topic.
+The algorithm we’ll use was described in the “Backtracking” conceptual topic.

-To be able to solve an MRS we first need a way to convert from the MRS text representation to actual Python function calls.
+To be able to solve an MRS, we first need a way to convert from the MRS predicate names to actual Python function calls.
 This section describes how.

 class TreePredication(object):